albertocerrone/The-Bugbuster/README.md

 #### Bugs
 - [ ] Fix problems with roles and different limitations
-- [ ] Fix responsiveness and background issue in the landing page
+- [ x ] Fix responsiveness and background issue in the landing page
 - [ ] Fix problems/refactor error handling
 - [ ] Fix floating buttons that move while scrolling
 - [ ] Change Icons in Tickets page